 Major Desktop Improvements

-Shipping the latest GNOME 3.32 release delivers a wealth of improvements.
 Features like night-light intensity control, rounded user avatars, faster Google Drive access, and advanced application permission are ready to play with from the get-go.

-File favouriting in Nautilus 3.32
+File favouriting is now supported in the Nautilus file manager, too.

 The Disco Dingo features a new background wallpaper and an updated Yaru GTK & icon theme.